Kyoto: Finding Cool Serenity in Summer Temple & Shrine Visits

 Ohara Onsen Hot Spring Ryokan - SERYO

-This is Ryokan (Japanese inn) with a hot spring in a tranquil setting, surrounded by the lush nature of Ohara, a rural area of Kyoto.
-The open-air bath, which 100% natural hot spring, will soothe both body and mind while you gaze upon the seasonal scenery.
-The delicate kaiseki(a traditional Japanese multiple course meal )which preserves the traditions of Kyoto cuisine and makes use of seasonal ingredients, will ensure you have a blissful time.
-There is also a wide selection of Kyoto local sake and wine.
-The guest rooms are calming and Japanese in style, allowing you to relax at your leisure.
-Some rooms have an open-air bath and a private Japanese garden.
-This is recommended for those who want to escape the hustle and bustle of everyday life and spend some quiet time.
+This ryokan (traditional Japanese Ryokan (Japanese inn)) boasts a tranquil onsen(hot spring) surrounded by the lush nature of Ohara, a rural mountain village in Kyoto.
+The open-air bath, which is 100% natural hot spring, will soothe both body and mind while offering seasonal views.
+The delicate kaiseki(a traditional Japanese multiple course meal ), which makes use of seasonal ingredients while preserving the traditions of Kyoto cuisine, will ensure you have a truly blissful time.
+A wide selection of Kyoto's local sake and wines is also available.
+The guest rooms are designed in a tranquil, Japanese atmosphere, allowing you to relax and unwind.
+Some rooms even come with an open-air bath or a private Japanese garden.
+This is recommended for those who wish to escape the hustle and bustle of everyday life and enjoy a quiet stay.

 View hotel details